chrismp/chrismp.github.io/_posts/2015-10-16-unmarried-women-men-earnings.md

 Half of full-time working men between ages 25 and 44 who put in at least 50 weeks earned at least [**$46,738**](http://www.census.gov/hhes/www/cpstables/032015/perinc/pinc05_2_4_1.xls).
 Half of women with the same experience earned at least [**$40,082**](http://www.census.gov/hhes/www/cpstables/032015/perinc/pinc05_3_4_1.xls).
 It's just **$6,566 less**, but still a **14 percent** difference.

-But watch how much the pay gap shrinks when marital status is considered.
+But watch how much the pay gap shrinks when marital status is considered in the chart below.
+(Tap or mouseover for more details.)

 {% include charts/US-male-female-median-earnings.html %}